 Pamukkale also known as the Turkish Cotton Castle is one of the worlds most unique natural landmarks.
-Known for the bright white Travertines flowing with water this one of a kind site should definitely be on your list to things to do while you are in Turkey.
+Bright white travertines with hot water cascading from all sides, it is a must visit destination in Turkey.

-One common mistake many that visit Pamukkale make is that they only come to Pamukkale as a day trip but its surrounding areas have plenty more to offer.
+Many visitors come to visit Pamukkale as part of their day trip but its surrounding areas have plenty more to offer.
 We have put together some of the top landmarks and things you have to do when you are in Pamukkale.

 Here are some of the top things to do in Pamukkale.